Port Pirie (Nyrstar)

 EPA data are not used to assess Nyrstar’s compliance against the licence limit(s).

-The lead in air concentrations are measured using high volume air samplers according to the Australian Standard method for total suspended particles which are particles of size less than 50 µm (millionths of a metre) and it includes a mixture of large and fine particles.
+The LiA concentrations are measured using high volume air samplers according to the Australian Standard method for total suspended particles which are particles of size less than 50 µm (millionths of a metre) and it includes a mixture of large and fine particles.

 This instrument is used to collect total suspended particle samples by drawing a large known volume of air through a pre-weighed filter for 24 hours.
 After sampling, the filter is re-weighed and the difference in filter weight is the collected particulate matter mass.
 Dividing the mass by the volume of air sampled gives the concentration of TSP.
 The particulate matter retained on the filter is analysed to determine the concentration of lead by an analytical laboratory.

 The Environment Protection (Air Quality) Policy 2016 provides a legislative basis for regulating and managing air quality in SA, including criteria for developing effective conditions to assist businesses and industries to improve their performance in minimising risk from air emissions through a system of licensing.
 For Nyrstar’s licence, the EPA has also considered international best practices and latest health advice in deriving new lead in air limits and targets.